studersi/test-4/tutorial-8/README.md

 ```

-We can simplify this into the following rule which is then appended to the previous run-time exclusion rule for 942100:
+We can simplify this into the following rule, which is then appended to the previous run-time exclusion rule for 942100:

 ```bash